 On December 1, 2015, the Agency entered into a loan agreement with Mississippi Valley Company in the amount of \$540,000 (the "AHP Loan") from the funds provided by the Federal Home Loan Bank of San Francisco pursuant to the regulations governing the Affordable Housing Program ("AHP").
 Under the terms of the agreement, the AHP loan bears no interest and the principal is payable in full in 2070.
 See Note 7 for the Notes Receivable from Reedley Trailside related to this AHP Loan.
-The outstanding balance of this loan at December 31, 2017 is \$ 540,000.
+At December 31, 2018, the outstanding principal balance was \$540,000.